zorael/kameloso/README.md

 $ dub build -c twitch
 ```

 > If you want to customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
-Simply add or delete a character from a line corresponding to the plugin(s) you want to omit (thus invalidating the version identifier).
+Simply add or delete a character from the line corresponding to the plugin(s) you want to omit (thus invalidating the version identifier).
 Mind that disabling any of the "*service*" plugins may break the bot in subtle ways.

 # How to use

 ## Configuration

-The bot preferably needs the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
+The bot ideally needs the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
 Without either it's just a read-only log bot, which is also fine.
 To define these accounts you can either specify them on the command line, or generate a configuration file and input them there.

 ```sh
 $ ./kameloso --save